 And the most pressing task is to teach people how to learn. - Peter Drucker

 What is Instructional Design?

-- Determining course objectives and the sequence in which to address them
+- Determine measurable course learning objectives and the sequence in which to address them

-- Developing and implementing instructional content, teaching strategies, and assessments
+- Develop and implement instructional content, teaching strategies, and assessment

 Last updated: 3/11/2021